A5b84/convenient-mobgriefing/README.md

-`mobGriefingWither` allows the Wither to destroy stuff
+`witherGriefing` allows the Wither to destroy stuff

-`mobGriefingDragon` allows the Ender Dragon to stuff
+`dragonGriefing` allows the Ender Dragon to stuff